 I had my iron levels checked – too low at hb 108.
 No wonder I feel tired!
 I have started with iron supplements.
 Hope it helps!

-Now what's it like for you to be 21 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 21 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!